The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Data Description

 \subsection{Rental price of capital}

-We describe how we calculate the rental price of capital.
-The rental price of capital ($r_{ft}$) is determined by the investment price ($q_{ft}$), depreciation rate ($\delta_{f}$), and interest rate ($\iota_{t}$) for each $f\in\left\{ i,o\right\} $.
+The rental price of capital ($r_{ft}$) relative to the output price ($p_{t}$) is determined by the relative investment price ($p_{ft}/p_{t}$), depreciation rate ($\delta_{f}$), and interest rate ($\iota_{t}$) for $f\in\left\{ i,o\right\} $.
 The investment price is calculated by dividing the nominal value by the real value of investment.
-The depreciation rate is the time average of those obtained from the law of motion of capital.
+The depreciation rate is the time average of those obtained from the capital law of motion.

 We calculate the rental price of capital in two ways.
-First, we adopt the internal rate of return approach of \citet{OMahony_Timmer_EJ09}, who calculate the rental price of capital as:
+First, we adopt the internal rate of return approach of \citet{OMahony_Timmer_EJ09}, who calculate the rental price of capital as

 where the interest rate is the internal rate of return: